Photo of Prof. Irit Kleiman

 Irit Kleiman teaches courses on the literatures and cultures of medieval and Renaissance France in a global context, and serves on the faculty of the BU Core Curriculum in the Humanities.

-Her interdisciplinary research asks questions about the dialogue between literature and the Law, the writing of history, the cultural production of memory, affect, material culture, and sensory encounters, especially tactile.
+Her interdisciplinary research asks questions about the writing of history; the cultural production of memory; dialogues between literature and the Law; affect; material culture; and sensory encounters, especially tactile.
 Much of her critical writing is informed by an ongoing engagement with the intellectual legacies of psychoanalysis.

-Kleiman’s book, Philippe de Commynes: Memory, Betrayal, Text (University of Toronto Press, 2013), received the Newberry Library’s Weiss/Brown Award.
-She is also the editor of Voice and Voicelessness in Medieval Europe (Palgrave Macmillan, 2015).
+Her first book, Philippe de Commynes: Memory, Betrayal, Text (University of Toronto Press, 2013), received the Newberry Library’s Weiss/Brown Award.
+She is the editor of Voice and Voicelessness in Medieval Europe (Palgrave Macmillan, 2015).